Last Updated on January 4, 2023 by Dr Gustavo Assatourians DDS

 When identifying some of these bad oral habits in a patient the treatments and eliminating the bad habit, many times some intraoral devices will be used that help recover the correct function.

-Also, in case of more developed malocclusions, depending on the evaluation of the specialists, orthopedic appliances or orthodontic appliances could be applied depending on the severity of the case.
+Also, in the case of more developed crooked teeth in babies, depending on the evaluation of the specialists, orthopedic appliances or orthodontic appliances could be applied depending on the severity of the case.

 It is vital to detect these habits at an early stage.
-Preventive treatment will avoid serious problems in the long term, so we recommend periodic checkups with our dentists in Oxnard, Santa Paula, Ventura, or Port Hueneme every six months as a preventive way.
+Preventive treatment will avoid serious problems in the long term, so we recommend periodic checkups with our Dentists in Oxnard, Dentists in Santa Paula, Dentists in Ventura, and Dentists in Port Hueneme every six months as a preventive way.

-If your child has malocclusion, or you think they may be at risk for it, or you see any changes in their mouth, don’t hesitate to visit us at Channel Islands Family Dental.
+If your child has malocclusion or crooked teeth, or you think they may be at risk for it, or you see any changes in their mouth, don’t hesitate to visit us at the Channel Islands Family Dental Office.

-At Channel Islands Family Dental l we will be attentive to your visit to make a timely diagnosis.
-In addition, our dentists in dentists in Oxnard, Santa Paula, Ventura, and Port Hueneme will be able to guide you to the best treatment to give you back your best smile.
+At the Channel Islands Family Dental, we will be attentive to your visit to make a timely diagnosis.
+In addition, our dentists in Oxnard, Santa Paula, Ventura, and Port Hueneme will be able to guide you to the best treatment to give you back your best smile.